 Inherent in any litigation is a laundry list of variables and considerations on behalf of the attorney.
 Working with an expert witness search and referral firm ensures that legal teams can optimize their time by offloading search tasks to industry experts such as Round Table Group.
 Our decades of experience in the industry helping litigators weigh all considerations ensures that time isn’t wasted going down dead ends.

-This topic of evaluating a case and placing an expert is one that we delve much deeper into on our podcast, which you can find here.
+This topic of evaluating a case and placing an expert is one that we delve much deeper into on our podcast, Engaging Experts.